heavyblotto/memorativa/docs/2-application-design/ii-replies.md

 ## Replies

-The system supports various types of replies with different properties and characteristics.
+The system supports various types of replies with different properties and characteristics, integrated with the RAG system, astrological lens framework, and glass bead token architecture.
 Here's the breakdown:

 ### Basic Reply Flow